Loading…

 Three failure modes we see repeatedly:

 The other quiet killer is governance.
-If you're an AUSTRAC reporting entity, your AI fraud model is part of your AML/CTF program — it needs to be documented, tested and auditable.
+If you're an AUSTRAC reporting entity, your AI fraud model is part of your AML/CTF program — it needs to be documented, tested and auditable, drawing on the same disciplines as AI quality assurance and testing.
 This is closely related to AI compliance monitoring and broader risk assessment practice.

 For most Australian businesses the right starting point is: measure baseline, turn on whatever your payment provider already offers, run a 90-day shadow pilot of one specialist tool, and only then commit.
 Avoid the 12-month custom build unless your fraud is genuinely unusual.

-If you'd like a second pair of eyes on vendor selection or pilot design, we work with Melbourne businesses on exactly this through our AI implementation consulting practice.
+If you'd like a second pair of eyes on vendor selection or pilot design, Waymouth Tech is a Melbourne-based AI tech studio that works with Australian businesses on exactly this through our AI implementation services and AI implementation consulting practice.

 FAQ